The Lease Renewal Dilemma 2026: 7 Critical Factors When Choosing Comfort vs. Opportunity

 Total Monthly $1,815 $1,660

-This example demonstrates how the lease renewal dilemma becomes clearer with comprehensive analysis.
-Despite higher base rent at your current location, reduced commute costs at the alternative save $155 monthly—$1,860 annually.
+This example shows how comprehensive analysis clarifies the lease renewal dilemma.
+Despite lower base rent at your current location, total costs at the alternative are $155 lower monthly — $1,860 annually.
 Over a twelve-month lease, those savings significantly offset moving expenses.

 Factor 2: Market Timing and Leverage